BladeRunnerJS/brjs-site/docs/use/app_tokens.md

 ## Token Format Ambiguity

 <div class="alert alert-warning">
-	<p>The token format `@[A-Z\.]+@` is occasionally used by other libraries for things, such as date placeholders, and can lead to ambiguity as to whether or not it's a token that should be replaced by BRJS.
-In order to prevent apps from being built and deployed with unreplaced tokens BRJS will throw an exception if a token replacement can be found, but this behaviour results in exceptions for libraries where the intention is to use the literal characters rather than a token.</p>
+	<p>The token format `@[A-Z\.]+@` is occasionally used by other libraries for things such as date placeholders, and can lead to ambiguity as to whether or not it's a token that should be replaced by BRJS.
+In order to prevent apps from being built and deployed with un-replaced tokens, BRJS will throw an exception if a token replacement can't be found, but this behaviour results in exceptions for libraries where the intention is to use the literal characters rather than a token.</p>
-	<p>This can be resolved by adding a token replacement in `app-properties/default.properties` which changes the token to a format not used by BRJS, for example the lowercase version of the characters.
-For example the library `amCharts` uses the token `@AAAA@` to respresent a date replacement.
-Adding the replacement `@AAAA@ = @aaaa@` to `app-properties/default.properties` fixes the exception without requiring a change to the library's source code.</p>
+	<p>This can be resolved by adding a token replacement in `app-properties/default.properties` which changes the token to a format not used by BRJS &mdash; for example, the lowercase version of the characters.
+Consider the `amCharts` library that uses the token `@AAAA@` to represent a date replacement.
+Here, adding the replacement `@AAAA@ = @aaaa@` within `app-properties/default.properties` fixes the exception without requiring a change to the library's source code.</p>
 </div>

-The neccessary token replacement config for libraries known to have ambiguous tokens is below.
-To add more known libraries please <a target="_default" href="https://github.com/BladeRunnerJS/brjs-site/compare">raise a pull request</a>.
+The necessary token replacement configuration for libraries known to be problematic is provided below.
+Please [raise a pull request](https://github.com/BladeRunnerJS/brjs-site/compare) to add additional libraries.

 ### amCharts